newjersey/innovation.nj.gov/content/_projects/business-nj-gov-marketing.md

 ---
 title: Business.NJ.Gov Digital Marketing Beta Campaign
-menu-group: Communications + Engagement Lab
+menu-group: Communication + Engagement Lab
 ---

 The C+E Lab worked with the Business.NJ.gov team to launch and short-term digital marketing campaign to boost traffic to its site and gain initial learnings about marketing performance opportunities